timcharper/enelson.github.io/Asynchronous-code-blocks.md

 ## Refining

 One more efficiency adjustment was made in the `BaseController` by replacing the raw Thread/Runnable code with an ExecutorService.
-Executors are much more efficient and managing and scheduling threads, and they help remove the complexity of doing this manually, which manual management is not a good idea in production systems.
+Executors are much more efficient at managing and scheduling threads, and they help remove the complexity of doing this manually, which manual management is not a good idea in production systems.
 The change made our `BaseController` even cleaner to read:

 ```java
 public abstract class BaseController {